bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 ----
 August 10th, 2021
 ----
+NRO receipt email - changes - see email July 30th
+- 1) "If you do not incorporate/register"... - should this maybe say 'If you do not use your name request"?
+Not all name requests are to incorporate/register.
+Julie/Josh/Cam - plain language - 'if you do not use your name request'is better.
+- 2) "Thank you for using Name Request Online" - maybe we should call it the Business Registry - Julie/Josh/Cam - yes Business Registry
+- 3) "To submit another Name Request".
+Should Name Request really be capitalized?
+No
+- 4) Should we remove the 'this is sent from an unmonitored email' because you guys do actually monitor this email?
+Yes.
+But make sure both phone and email option are in the footer; otherwise leave it.

 - Ops ticket #7091
 - 1)	Keep the output showing ‘registry staff’ or
 - 2)	Suppress the output and state available on paper only